pguse/Introduction-to-Python/algorithms-breaking-the-caesar-cipher.md

 # Algorithms - Breaking the Caesar Cipher

 Any substitution cipher \(where letters are substituted for other letters - e.g. Caesar Cipher\) can be broken, given enough information.
 The reason for this is that certain letters in the English language appear more frequently than others.
-The following graph describes the relative frequencies of each letter in English usage
+The following graph describes the relative frequencies of each letter in English usage.

 |  | ![](/assets/480px-EnglishLanguageFrequency-slf.png) |  |
 | :--- | :---: | :--- |